Zac0088/Rental-Property-Project/README.md

 GIVEN the user is presented with a webpage and with functionality of the page.
 THEN the user is presented with a search function box.
-WHEN a search query (location) is entered (using the auto complete function), THEN the user presented with property listings in the suburb/ city (Australia)- with a decriprion of the property, images, pricing and realtor for the listing.
+WHEN a search query (location) is entered (using the auto complete function), THEN the user presented with property listings in the suburb/ city (Australia)- with a description of the property, images, pricing and realtor for the listing.
 WHEN the user selects a listing, a modal will pop up providing further details of the selected listing - further images of the property.
 WHEN the user clicks on the close button,
 THEN the webpage returns to the listings search page.